ZhangMengyao0126/42_ft_printf-Notes/README.md

 RM // rm -f（default value）

 gcc // c compiler
--c // specifically for compiling.When use without -c, gcc is for linking -o // specify the name of the output file(the default name should be a.out/a.exe) -Wall -Wextra -Werror // warning messages flags, warn all, extra warnings, warnings as errors
+-c // specifically for compiling.
+When use without -c, gcc is for linking -o // specify the name of the output file(the default name should be a.out/a.exe) -Wall -Wextra -Werror // warning messages flags, warn all, extra warnings, warnings as errors